Global minimizers of the two-phase Bernoulli problem with the $p$-Laplace operator

 \begin{proof}[Proof of Proposition \normalfont{\ref{Ext07}}] We divide the proof into two steps.

 {\bf Step 1.
-Compactness and the limiting solution.} Fix $r_0$ universal to be made precise later.
-Toward a contradiction, assume that there is sequences $\epsilon_k \to 0$, $\delta_k \to 0$ and a sequence $u_k$ of solutions to \eqref{OVERDETERMINED} in $D=B_1$ such that
+Compactness and the limiting solution.} Fix a universal constant $r_0$, to be chosen precise later.
+Toward a contradiction, assume that there are sequences $\epsilon_k \to 0$, $\delta_k \to 0$ and a sequence $u_k$ of solutions to \eqref{OVERDETERMINED} in $D=B_1$ such that

 with

 but $u_k$ does not satisfy either alternative $(i)$ (for some small constant $c_0'$ to be specified later) or alternative $(ii)$.